11ty/11ty-website/src/docs/plugins/html-base.md

 ### Installation

 {% addedin "2.0.0-canary.15" %} This plugin is bundled with Eleventy 2.0 (no extra installation is required).
-It supports all async-friendly template languages (Nunjucks, Liquid, and JavaScript).
+It works with all template languages (via an Eleventy Transform) and some of the advanced usage filters require async-friendly template syntax (Nunjucks, Liquid, and JavaScript).

 Open up your Eleventy config file (probably `.eleventy.js`) and use `addPlugin`: